This quiet boat launch in Westport is the perfect place to begin a paddling adventure on the Westport River West Branch.

 The Agawam River Trail in East Wareham offers a peaceful stroll, vistas of the Agawam River, and a paddling launch.

-Discover rare trees, exotic flowers, and peaceful public green space at this richly landscaped former nursery.
+Discover rare trees, exotic flowers, and peaceful public green space at this richly landscaped former nursery in New Bedford.

 Allens Pond Wildlife Sanctuary in Dartmouth protects a delicate coastal ecosystem for migratory birds.